ScarlettRed/Logistic-Regression-from-scratch-to-machine-learning-libraries/README.md

 In this project we will learn how to implement a logistic regression model without the use of machine learning frameworks such as scikit-learn and statemodels.

 ## How to start
 We'll start from basic loading the data into the notebook through pandas and then evaluating the data through head() and info().
+We will visualize the whole data through these functions.